joaowars776/Novel-Reader/README.md

+## WUXIA / XIANXIA READERS, THIS IS FOR YOURS

 I've created this project in bolt.new.
 Why did I create this?
 Simple: because of my love for webnovels/light novels.
 (Wuxia, Xianxia, Xuanhuan, and similars)